rakki194/cringegen/README.md

 ### Split-Sigma Sampling

-CringeGen supports advanced multi-stage sampling using the split-sigmas feature.
+cringegen supports advanced multi-stage sampling using the split-sigmas feature.
 This technique performs sampling in two stages with different settings for each stage, allowing for improved quality and control.

 ```bash
 # Basic split-sigma sampling example